 To talk kindly about the weeds in my weekly blog, we first need to identify those weeds of which many people despise…!

 I don’t really want to repeat what this brilliant website of the RHS says, as my weekly blog wants to highlight the positive things about those weeds which are also just being themselves; one of the many native plants of these Isles.

-As weeds we can group them into the areas in which they would grow in nature and this gives us an indication as to where and how they grow best, so if we don’t want them we just have to provide the opposite environment in which they usually thrive.
-But unfortunately it is not this easy to get rid of some as these weed are also so adaptable and this is probably why we call them weeds, as we don’t like it when things don’t behave as we want them to, overstep their mark, take advantages of the situation or are just too damned successful!
+So, if we don’t want them we just have to provide the opposite environment in which they usually thrive.
+But unfortunately it is not this easy as weeds are also very adaptable and this is probably why we call them weeds, as we don’t like it when things don’t behave as we want them to, overstep their mark, take advantages of the situation or are just too damned successful!